-Anderson University Graduate Catalog, 2021-22

-6130 Managerial Economics 3 hrs.
-0150 This course emphasizes the application of microeconomic skills to contemporary business decisions, which include production, cost, demand, pricing, and profits.
+6130 Managerial Economics

+Emphasizes the application of microeconomic skills to contemporary business decisions, which include production, cost, demand, pricing, and profits.
 Further economic relationships are inferred by applying estimation techniques to actual data.

-5 111 5.
-6140 Financial Management The tools to make a complete financial analysis of investment and financing decisions are provided.
+6140 Financial Management

+The tools to make a complete financial analysis of investment and financing decisions are provided.
 Using analytical techniques, financial information is developed through problems and cases that challenge students to do in-depth financial analysis and develop informed decisions.

-3 hrs.
-6141 Strategic Accounting and Financing Decisions This course investigates issues such as capital structure, dividend policies, mergers, and issuing of stock.
-The course utilizes a case studies approach.
-2 hrs.
-6210 Organizational Behavior Students examine the current theoretical framework and process through which managers learn to apply concepts from the behavioral sciences to observe, understand, predict, and influence behavior in the workplace.
+6141 Strategic Accounting and Financing Decisions

+Investigates issues such as capital structure, dividend policies, mergers, and issuing of stock utilizing a case studies approach.

+6210 Organizational Behavior

+Students examine the current theoretical framework and process through which managers learn to apply concepts from the behavioral sciences to observe, understand, predict, and influence behavior in the workplace.
 There is an examination of the behavior of people as individuals, as members of groups, and within the organization as a whole.
 The application of techniques for individual and organizational growth are discussed with the intent of developing critical-thinking skills, ethical decision-making skills, and a sensitivity to the individual's role in creating organizational cultures.

+BSNS (cont.)

-3 hrs.
-6250 Travel Seminar in International Business Students have the opportunity to study international business firsthand through a trip to one or more of the major international business centers of the world.
+6250 Travel Seminar in International Business

+An opportunity to study international business firsthand through a trip to one or more of the major international business centers of the world.
 Students are expected to read extensively and be involved in pre-trip seminars.
 Tuition is included in the program cost.
 Travel costs are additional.

-2 hrs.
-6270 International Business The importance of thinking globally and understanding cultural, business practice, and economic differences are explored through various projects and cases.
+6270 International Business

+The importance of thinking globally and understanding cultural, business practice, and economic differences are explored through various projects and cases.
 The focus is on the international dimensions of business environment and practice.

-2 hrs.
-6320 Business Feasibility and Risk This course focuses on evaluating the benefits and risks associated with new business opportunities.
+6320 Business Feasibility and Risk

+Focuses on evaluating the benefits and risks associated with new business opportunities.
 This includes reviewing the projected return on investment, the role of risk, investor considerations, strategic planning, and modeling techniques to analyze possible business ventures.

-3 hrs.
-6330 Business Plan Development This course focuses on a systematic study and preparation of business plans.
+6330 Business Plan Development

+Focuses on a systematic study and preparation of business plans.
 Students define an opportunity in either an entrepreneurial or intrapreneurial setting and propose a plan for business activity that integrates concepts from throughout the MBA curriculum.
 Students prepare business plans acceptable for presentation to venture capitalists or management.
 A reasonably thorough understanding of entrepreneurial interests and skills should be attained.

-4 hrs.
-6340 Personal Brand Management This course will allow individuals to apply a strategic approach to the on-going process by which they can strategically identify and extend their value to others.
-This course encompasses the various theoretical, conceptual and emerging practical frameworks of personal branding today, in an effort to develop confident, compassionate, and professional difference-making leaders.
-Students discover, define, and communicate their personal brand, demonstrating their unique purpose through their personal brand management.
-2 hrs.
-6341 Music, Sport, and Entertainment Brand Development The course is designed to assist students in comprehending the growth and development of music, sport, and entertainment brands.
-It will help students appreciate the history and meaning of industry- related terms as well as brands and branding specifically within a music, sport, and entertainment industry context.
+6340 Personal Brand Management

+Students will learn to apply a strategic approach to the ongoing process by which they can identify and extend their value to others.
+Encompasses the various theoretical, conceptual and emerging practical frameworks of personal branding today, in an effort to develop confident, compassionate, and professional difference-making leaders.
+Students will discover, define, and communicate their personal brand, demonstrating their unique purpose through their personal brand management.

+6341 Music, Sport, and Entertainment Brand Development

+Designed to assist students in comprehending the growth and development of music, sport, and entertainment brands.
+Students will learn to appreciate the history and meaning of industry-related terms as well as brands and branding specifically within a music, sport, and entertainment industry context.
 Students will also be able to identify and integrate theoretical brand development perspectives with practical music, sport, and entertainment industry case study examples.
 This will provide a critical appreciation of the development, differentiation, and positioning processes involved in the successful establishment and evolution of contemporary music, sport, and entertainment brands.

-2 hrs.
-6342 Music, Sport, and Entertainment Brand Communities 2 hrs.
+6342 Music, Sport, and Entertainment Brand Communities